SCCM Interview Questions

 4. How do you create a package for Adobe?

-5. How do you distribute a package?
+5. What is the process to distribute a package?

-– create a Collection containing the objects (users/computers) that are allowed to receive the package.
+- Create a Collection containing the objects (users/computers) that are allowed to receive the package.

-– create an Advertisement for the distribution, linking the package you created to the collection, decide whether the Advertisement is mandatory (installation enforced) or not (users have to go to the “Run Advertised Programs” dialog in Windows and select to install the program)
+- Create an Advertisement for the distribution, linking the package you created to the collection, decide whether the Advertisement is mandatory (installation enforced) or not (users have to go to the “Run Advertised Programs” dialog in Windows and select to install the program)

 6. How SCCM download the patches?